PyconUK/2017.pyconuk.org/pages/index.md

 ### The Zen of PyCon UK
 It can be intimidating coming to a conference of several hundred people, especially when they all seem to be so much more at home than you are.
-We propose the Zen of PyCon UK which we hope newcomers and old-timers alike will benefit from:
+We propose the Zen of PyCon UK which we hope newcomers and old hands alike will benefit from:

 * Never be afraid to ask someone's name
 * Never be afraid to ask someone's name *again*